kiwisincebirth/TRS-80-KDOS/DEVELOPER.md

 * Need "Access Denied" and "Exists" messages - but maybe
     * in RM we MAP the Access Denied to "Directory Not Empty"
     * in MKDIR we MAP the Exists     to "Directory Exists"

-### PicoRAM
-* Need to investigate the Enhanced Flag ???
-* Remove the ENHANCED runtime variable directive ???
-* Conditional Build directives #IFDEF FREHD_BUILD
-* Need to build 2 sets of artifacts - 1 for Frehd overlays, and 1 for PicoRam

 ### High Priority
 * M1ZVM